5 Types Of Cocktail Glasses You Need In Your Bar

 thrillist.com

-Highball glass: There are different types of highball glasses including a Collins glass, named after the wonderful Tom Collins cocktail but for home use, sticking to a common highball glass works just as well.
-They are best used when it comes to cold, refreshing drinks served in ice – mostly fizzy drinks topped with soda.
+There are different types of highball glasses, including a Collins glass, named after the wonderful Tom Collins cocktail, but sticking to a common highball glass works just as well for home use.
+They are best used when it comes to cold, refreshing drinks served on ice – mostly fizzy drinks topped with soda.

 Image for unsobered listicle on cocktail glasses